 The biggest drawback to direct mail is it’s difficult to track.
 Unlike an email or a social media post, you can’t see who received a letter, opened it, and read through.
 To alleviate this, some companies will ask direct mail recipients to visit a dedicated landing page or enter a code.
-These tactics provide some insight into those who are most interested, but still leave marketers in the dark for the majority of recipients.
+These tactics provide some insight into those who are most interested but still leave marketers in the dark for the majority of recipients.

 The other issue with direct mail is the logistics.
 Sending thousands of letters is a much bigger challenge than sending thousands of emails.
-There’s printing costs, postage, and storage.
+There are printing costs, postage, and storage.
 Not to mention, somebody has to fold and seal all the letters.
 Smaller campaigns might be able to be done internally, but larger efforts usually require the help (and costs) of a vendor.

 Let us know what you think: